 “I would usually wake up early before sunrise to go for a run on the beach.
 Then come back, take a shower, walk to the co-working space.
 Probably work from 9-12, then take a break, lunch, go with the other interns.
 Then keep working till around 4/ 5 and then come back and go out for dinner with some of the other people in the group.”

 Can you describe this experience to someone else?

 “If you want to do something you never thought your would do and explore future career paths, come with an open mind and be ready to work on things you never thought you’d be working on.”

 Any advice to future interns?

 “Come with an open mind.
-Just come here knowing that there will be stuff you never thought you will be doing and maybe, you maybe think these things are not related to your industry.
+Just come here knowing that there will be stuff you never thought you would be doing and skills you thought weren’t related to your industry.
 But what you learn, the soft skills and hard skills you learn, you can apply them to almost everything.”